 Creditors receive notice of the filing of the chapter 13 bankruptcy petition from the clerk or the trustee.
 Further, chapter 13 contains a special automatic stay provision applicable to creditors.

 Specifically, after the commencement of a chapter 13 case, unless the bankruptcy court authorizes otherwise, a creditor may not seek to collect a “consumer debt” from any individual who is also liable with you.
 Consumer debts are those incurred by the consumer (you), as opposed to business needs.

-If you are faced with (or threatened with) foreclosure of the mortgage on your principal residence, filing a chapter 13 bankruptcy petition can prevent an immediate foreclosure by virtue of the automatic stay!
+If you face foreclosure of the mortgage on your principal residence, filing a chapter 13 bankruptcy petition can prevent an immediate foreclosure under the automatic stay!

-Chapter 13 then gives you the right to cure defaults on long-term home mortgage debts by bringing the payments current over a reasonable period of time.
-Under state law, you are permitted to cure a default (catch up past due payments) with respect to a lien on your principal residence up until the completion of a foreclosure sale.
+Chapter 13 then gives you the right to cure defaults on long-term home mortgage debts by bringing the payments current over a reasonable period.
+State law permits you to cure a default (catch up past due payments) concerning a lien on your principal residence up until the completion of a foreclosure sale.